Maruqes/HyperHive/README.md

 # HyperHive
 Choose the right install guide, follow the runtime setup, and make sure required ports stay open—especially when slaves sit outside the LAN.
+HyperHive is currently only supported on Fedora hosts configured with an English locale.

 ## Installation Guides
 - [Solo Install](SOLO-INSTALL.md) — single node hosts every role.